kgrewee/roobie/README.md

 ***This whole repo is a demo.
 Pull using git and open `index.html` in a browser.***

 - `roobie.css` - All of the roobie styles.
 Take a look, its well commented.
+- `roobie-demo.css` Styles used alongside Roobie.
+Expect your main stylesheet to look similar.
-- `components/` - Pre-built components using Roobie CSS & demo-specific styles.
+- `components/` - Pre-built components using Roobie CSS.
 Use these as building blocks.
 - `classes/` - Documentation for our CSS classes.

 ## Components